17SABT71M3/del.bat/README.md

 the registry key `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Command Processor`<br>
 and adding a string (`AutoRun`) containing path of the doskey macro

-This is What my AutoRun file looks like
+This is What my DOSKEY macro file looks like
 ```
 @echo off